I love giving advice on how to get things for cheap or even free.

 - Stealing anything, including plants, bits of plants, fruit or seed.

 - Moving plants or bits of plants (seed is normally OK) across international borders, in your luggage or by mail.
 You may be able to get a permit.

-- Removing plants, bits of plants, fruits or seeds from its habitat.
+- Removing plants, bits of plants, fruits or seeds from their habitat.
 You may be able to get a permit.

-- Possessing certain types of plant (normally those that contain mind-altering drugs).
+- Possessing certain types of plants (normally those that contain mind-altering drugs).